Martiviezz21/Milestone-project1/README.md

     2. As a First Time Visitor, I want to be able to navigate the site easily.
 - Returning Visitor Goals
     1. As a Returning Visitor, I want to find information about the Photographer and see his works.
-    2. As a returning Vititor, I want to find the best way to get in contct with the Photographer.
+    2. As a returning Visitor, I want to find the best way to get in contct with the Photographer.
 - Frequent User Goals
     1. As a Frequent User, I want to find easily the Gallery Page to see if there are any new works.
     2. As a Frequent User, I want to find community links to follow his work-life.